koi000/-Reality-oriented-fault-detection-and-safety-evaluation-for-lithium-ion-batteries/README.md

 ![Safety assessment](https://github.com/koi000/Reality-oriented-safety-evaluation-for-lithium-ion-batteries-based-on-probabilistic-detection/blob/main/Safety%20assessment%20result%20for%20EV%231.png)
 ### Fig.3 Safety assessment result for EV#1

 ## If you use this dataset or method to do other researches, you need to cite this paper.
+Li J, Che Y, Deng Z, Liu H, Zhang K, Zhuang Y, Hu X. Reality-oriented fault detection and safety evaluation for lithium-ion batteries using probabilistic machine learning.